Flowminder/FlowKit/docs/source/developer/index.md

 ### FlowAPI Access tokens

 As explained in the [quick install guide](../install.md#quickinstall), user authentication and access control are handled through the use of [JSON Web Tokens (JWT)](http://jwt.io).
-There are two categories of permissions which can be granted to a user:
+There are two categories of permissions (`run` and `get_result`) which can be granted to a user.

-- API route permissions

-    API routes (`run`, `poll`, `get_result`) the user is allowed to access.

-- Spatial aggregation unit permissions

-    Level of spatial aggregation at which the user is allowed to access the results of queries.
-Currently supports administrative levels `admin0`, `admin1`, `admin2`, `admin3`.

-JWTs allow these access permissions to be granted independently for each query kind (e.g. `daily_location`, `modal_location`).
+JWTs allow these access permissions to be granted independently for each query kind (e.g. get results for daily location only at admin 3 resolution).
 The FlowAuth authentication management system is designed to generate JWTs for accessing FlowAPI.

 #### Test Tokens